 Types of Network Transceivers

-There are three basic types of network receivers: chip, board, and module.
+There are two basic types of network receivers: board and module.

 - Modular products are stand-alone devices.
 They are external network transmitter-receivers.